MobileChromeApps/mobile-chrome-apps/docs/faq.md

 ## How-to's:

-### Is it possible to create multiple windows in MCA?
+### Is it possible to create multiple windows in CCA apps?

 No. However, if you have a use-case for wanting to, we'd love to hear about it :).